-Watching dog mothers take care of their pups continues to fascinate me, and the large populations of village dogs in Africa and Thailand, where I spent and spend much time, provides me with plenty of opportunities to do it.
+Watching dog mothers take care of their pups continues to fascinate me, after the extensive research my team conducted in the 1980s.
+The large populations of village dogs in Africa and Thailand, where I spent and spend much time, provide me with plenty of opportunities to continue doing it.
 Village dogs are domestic dogs, not wild.
 Often classified as strays by the inept, ignorant eye of the western tourist, these dogs perform an essential task in their communities of humans and their domestic animals.

 Maternal behavior is behavior shown by a mother toward her offspring.
 In most species, she is the one taking primary care of the youngsters, canines being no exception.
 Natural selection favored the evolution of this particular behavior in females.

-In wild canids, although the female watches over the puppies, the father (also called the alpha male) and other adults come interested in the feeding and raising of the pups when they emerge from the den.
+In wild canids, although the female watches over the puppies, the father (also called the alpha male or pack leader) and other adults come interested in the feeding and raising of the pups when they emerge from the den.
 In the surveys my team did in the 1980s, our dogs showed the same pattern in a domestic set-up.